Henderson Waves

 • Yishun

 Rower's Bay Park at Lower Seletar Reservoir is named for the reservoir's popularity with kayaking and dragon-boating enthusiasts.
 But the waterside views are also great for a satisfying outdoor run.
 Run along the boardwalk by the wetlands, and you might even catch a glimpse of the native wildlife in the area.
 Near that is Punggol Barat Island, a peaceful and beautiful spot popular with outdoor runners and cyclists.
-Head on a little further, and you'll reach Punggol Waterway Park and Waterway Point, the latter of which will serve as a good pit stop for you to refuel at.
+Head on a little further, and you'll reach Punggol Waterway Park and Waterway Point, a good pit stop for you to refuel at.

 Advertising